annatroiano/demo-music-player/README.md

 ## Project Notes

-**Mp3 audio files** are stored in the `/tracks` folder by their title names with dashes and lowercase words.
+**Mp3 audio files** are stored in the `/tracks` folder by their title names with dashes and lowercase letters.
 It is possible to add new songs into the folder using the same naming convention.

 Then, the **playlist** in the `/js/app.js` file needs to be updated.
 Songs are stored in the **array** called `playlist`.